Chenliang-Zhou/chenliang-zhou.github.io/_pages/teaching.md

 	- Potential improvements to <a href="https://nv-tlabs.github.io/GET3D/" target="_blank">GET3D</a>: multi-class generation, generation using pure image datasets, or text-guided generation
 	- Text-guided <a href="https://smpl.is.tue.mpg.de" target="_blank">SMPL</a> (a parametrized human model) manipulation
 - (Text-driven) 3D vision tasks (e.g., detection/recognition/captioning/classification/segmentation) via rendering to 2D
-- A thorough analysis/summary of the pros & cons of Diffusion model and GAN
+- A thorough comparison/analysis/summary of the pros & cons of the diffusion model and GAN
+- Prompt engineering: analyze prompts to language models (e.g., ChatGPT or text-to-image models) that can 1. facilitate the original task, 2. achieve a certain type of attack (e.g., acquire some private information), or 3. improve the model to defend itself from this attack
+- Stock prediction model

 ## Students